andrewcooke/simple-crypt/README.md

 4. I have considered extending the code to handle inputs larger than can be held in memory.
 While this is possible, the HMAC is not validated until decrypted data are returned.
-Which is asking for trouble - people are going to use the data as theya re decrypted - and shows that the current design is inappropriate for such use.
+Which is asking for trouble - people are going to use the data as they are decrypted - and shows that the current design is inappropriate for such use.
 Someone needs to design a better solution (eg. with HMAC checks for each "block" - but even that allows data to be silently truncated at the end of a block).